 Accredited High School Diploma Program

 Students can also enroll in a complete, accredited high school curriculum that allows students to get back on track and graduate with a diploma, not a GED.
-ED Anywhere offers both a flexible program course that can be taken online or at a local facility and a preset program that administers customized tests at predefined interval to work in conjunction with an outside instructional program.

 Just as with homeschooling, customization is a key element to the solution to getting an “at-risk” student back on track.
 By individualizing curriculum, educational setting, and support a student (and parents) can turn a frustrating and discouraging situation into an environment that brings encouragement, enthusiasm for learning, and peace of mind.
 Quite a difference a new perspective can make!